Class Action Information

 Wayne Jameson, et al. v.
 Metropolitan Group Property and Casualty Insurance Company:

 As reported to the Department, Wayne Jameson, et al. v.
-Metropolitan Group Property and Casualty Insurance Company is a class action filled in the United States District Court of Delaware Case No. 1:10-CV-310 RGA-CJB on April 16, 2010.
+Metropolitan Group Property and Casualty Insurance Company is a class action filed in the United States District Court of Delaware Case No. 1:10-CV-310 RGA-CJB on April 16, 2010.
 The class consists of any insured under a Met Group Delaware automobile insurance policy, or an insured's healthcare provider, who (a) submitted medical expense claims to Met Group pursuant to a Personal Injury Protection ("PIP") and/or Medical Payments ("Med Pay") policy provision; (b) had claims reviewed and adjusted by Met Group, with the aid of computerized medical bill review, based on whether the amount charged was usual, customary and/or reasonable ("UCR Adjustment") during the period from January 1, 1997 through June 11, 2013; and (c) received or were tendered payment in an amount less than the submitted medical charges and the stated policy limits.
 Class members may be entitled to a settlement payment.
-The fairness hearing has yet to be determined.
+The Fairness Hearing will be held May 22, 2014.

 The complaint alleges that Defendants* (collectively, "Met Group") wrongfully denied claims for payment of medical expenses to insureds or their healthcare providers who submitted claims pursuant to a Met Group Delaware automobile insurance policy's PIP and/or Med Pay benefits provision.
 The complaint alleges that Met Group breached its duties under automobile insurance policies by applying UCR Adjustments, with the aid of a computerized bill review system, to arbitrarily reduce PIP and/or Med Pay claim payments from the actual reasonable medical expenses of their policyholders.
 As a result of Met Group's denial of full PIP and/or Med Pay benefits, Met Group's insureds are held liable for unpaid medical bills.